Having an eye examination at home

 Always keep a record of the optometrist's name and phone number in case you need to contact them again.

-About letting a 'stranger' into your home
+About letting a "stranger" into your home

 When you arrange an appointment to see an optometrist, please ensure you find out their name and ask for identification before you let them into your home.
 You may find it helpful if you have a relative, friend or carer with you when the optometrist comes to visit.
 It's important to give the optometrist as much notice as possible if you must rearrange the appointment.